noforiaddae/Portolio/README.md

 # Excel Project
 For the Excel Project, I practiced using formulas like vlookup, concatenate, mid, left and IF statement.
 I created two pivot tables and created graphs.
 I also solved two problem questions.

+# Pokemon Project
+For this project, I used Pandas specifically.
+I used groupby for the dat, filtered the data and sorted the data using various formulas.